gxrj/Zeladoria/README.md

 ### Frontend structure
 <span>

--  The system will be use for two different types o user, with totally diferent flows os service, so its split one frontend application for citizens 'citizen-client' and other frontend application for public agent 'agent-client'
+-  The system will be used for two different types of user, with totally diferent flows of service, so its split in one frontend application for citizens 'citizen-client' and other frontend application for public agent 'agent-client'

 - Frontend for citizens will be run in desktop as well as mobile plataforms, currently using angular+ionic, at port 8100